 This is a dedicated article on the topic of Nature-Based Solutions.
-This article is a part of the #Youth4ClimateLive Educational Toolkit and will be updated throughout the series as new episodes come out.
+This article is a part of the #Youth4ClimateLive Educational Toolkit.

 Nature-based solutions (sometimes called natural climate solutions) are a fundamental component of action for climate and biodiversity.
 These are win-win solutions that strengthen the connection of people and communities to nature and involve protecting, restoring and sustainably managing ecosystems to address climate change and promote human and environmental well-being.